Nikola Vidović

 Nikola Vidović (born 23 November 1964) is a Croatian physical coach.
-He is currently the athletic coach of Riga FC.
+He is currently the athletic coach of Slovenian club NK Olimpija Ljubljana.

 Vidović was the national champion of Croatia at kickboxing.
-In 2007, he became the athletic coach at FC Ingolstadt 04, a German football club.
-When the manager, Thorsten Fink, moved to Swiss club FC Basel, in 2009, he brought a number of his training staff with him, including Heiko Vogel and Nikola Vidović.
+In 2007, he became the athletic coach at German football club FC Ingolstadt 04.
+In 2009, when the manager Thorsten Fink moved to Swiss club FC Basel, he brought a number of his training staff with him, including Heiko Vogel and Vidović.
 As Fink moved on to his next station as a manager of Hamburger SV in October 2011, Vidović followed him.

-After Thorsten Fink moved to Cyprus and signed as APOEL FC coach in January 2015, Vidović worked alongside him as APOEL's fitness coach.
+After Fink moved to Cyprus and signed as APOEL FC head coach in January 2015, Vidović worked alongside him as APOEL's fitness coach.

-Following Fink's appointment at Vissel Kobe, Vidović worked with stars like Andreas Iniesta, David Villa and Lukas Podolski.
-Vissel Kobe won the 99th JFA Cup with head coach Thorsten Fink, assistant coach Sebastian Hahn and physical/athletic coach Nikola Vidović.

 Vidović again followed Fink to Riga FC in January 2022.

+In May 2023, he moved to Slovenian PrvaLiga side NK Olimpija Ljubljana as an athletic coach.